Skip to content

 Things not to Do:

-• Baby cars are not allowed in the exhibitions halls.
+• Baby cars are not allowed in the exhibition halls.

-• Don’t arrive at the Topkapi Palace late; the palace is enormous and exploring all of its hidden treasures will take several hours.
+• Don’t arrive at Topkapi Palace late; it is enormous, and exploring its hidden treasures will take several hours.

 Pro Tip: The restaurants in the last garden are not to be missed.
 They provide an intriguing selection of enticing Turkish cuisines.